arrow-kt/arrow/kategory-docs/docs/docs/patterns/glossary/README.md

   AP.pure(f(Math.random()))
 ```

-Remember that instances than be looked up globally
+Remember that all instances already defined in KΛTEGORY can be looked up globally

 ```kotlin:ank
 applicative<ListKWHK>()